aurora/caddy.sh/README.md

 Install a project into the `/etc/caddy.sh/hosts/<name>`.
 Essentially the same as `init`, but without creating the config files from the supplied templates.

+`caddy.sh print`

+Print the configuration file that will be used when running caddy.sh.

 `caddy.sh run`

 Runs caddy webserver + php-fpm from configuration files found below `/etc/caddy.sh/hosts/...`.